 sudo apt update

-Proceed to upgrade any outdated packages using the following command.
+After updating the package list, proceed to upgrade any outdated packages with the following command:

 sudo apt upgrade

 Install Required Packages for VSCode on Debian

 Next, you’ll need to install a few required packages to ensure a smooth installation of Visual Studio Code.
 These packages are standard across most Linux distributions and help manage repositories and securely download files.